seetest-io/seetest-networktunnel/README.md

 3. Follow the video to download the Seetest Network Tunneling Executable and save it in local machine. ![Scheme](images/TunnelDownload.gif)

-4. In Linux and Mac hosts, make sure you give execute permission to the downloaded file.
+4. In Linux and Mac hosts, make sure you give execute permission to the downloaded Network Tunneling executable.

 5. Configure path of the downloaded network_tunnwel.exe in src/main/java/resources/seetest.properties.